Recipe for Silky Hummus

 Put the drained chickpeas into a large pot then add the remaining 1/2 teaspoon of bicarb soda.
 Fill the pot with enough water so that the chickpeas are covered by 4-5 cms, then bring to a boil.
 Cover the pot, reduce the heat and leave the chickpeas to simmer for 30 minutes.

-At the 30 minute mark add the salt and ground cumin to the pot, stir, then leave the chickpeas to simmer gently for an extra 10 minutes.
+At the 30 minute mark add the salt to the pot, stir, then leave the chickpeas to simmer gently for an extra 10 minutes.

 Once the chickpeas have simmered for 40 minutes in total, place a colander over the top of a large bowl and drain the chickpeas into it.
 Reserve 1 cup of the chickpea cooking liquid and discard the rest.